-1) Cumulative GPA of 3.0 based on the SC Uniform Grading Scale; 2) at least 1100 on the Scholastic Assessment Test (SAT) or 24 on the American College Test (ACT) beginning with the 2023-2024 academic year, the minimum ACT requirement is 22.; 3) Top 30% of their high school graduating class.
-Test scores will be accepted through the June national test administration of the SAT and ACT during the year of high school graduation.
-Eligibility requirements for sophomores, juniors, and seniors include a cumulative GPA of 3.0 and have earned 30 semester credit hours during each previous year of college enrollment.
-Remedial / Developmental courses do not count toward LIFE eligibility.
 LIFE Enhancement is funded by the state and awarded to academically eligible South Carolina residents that enrolled in an approved Math or Science major.
 Students must be LIFE eligible.
 Life Enhancement is awarded in the sophomore, junior and senior year contingent on the student enrolling in 14 credit hours of math/science in the freshman year.

-LIFE Scholarship has a four-year window of eligibility.
-Students can only receive LIFE for four years from their first college enrollment date at any institution. - South Carolina HOPE Scholarship is awarded to South Carolina residents who graduated from a South Carolina High School and have a minimum high school GPA of 3.0 but do not meet the requirements for SC Life Scholarship.
+- South Carolina HOPE Scholarship is awarded to South Carolina residents who graduated from a South Carolina High School and have a minimum high school GPA of 3.0 but do not meet the requirements for SC Life Scholarship.
 The HOPE scholarship is only awarded Freshman year.
-Students can earn LIFE eligibility beginning their Sophomore year by earning a 3.0 LIFE GPA and completing 30 college credits their Freshman year. - Palmetto Fellows Scholarship is awarded to South Carolina residents who graduated from a South Carolina high school and who score 1200 on SAT or 27 on the ACT beginning with the 2023-2024 academic year, the minimum ACT requirement is 25, a 3.5 GPA on the SC uniform grading scale and be in the top 6% of their high school graduating class.
-Palmetto Fellows Enhancement is funded by the State and awarded to academically eligible South Carolina residents that have enrolled in an approved Math or Science major.
+Students can earn LIFE eligibility beginning their Sophomore year by earning a 3.0 LIFE GPA and completing 30 college credits their Freshman year. - Palmetto Fellows Scholarship is awarded to South Carolina residents who graduated from a South Carolina high school and who score 1200 on SAT or 25 on the ACT, a 3.5 GPA on the SC uniform grading scale and be in the top 6% of their high school graduating class.

+South Carolina residents that have enrolled in an approved Math or Science major.
 Students must be Palmetto Fellows eligible.
 Palmetto Fellows Enhancement is awarded in the sophomore, junior and senior year contingent on the student enrolling in 14 credit hours of math/science in the freshman year.